eu-cpsc111/cpsc111/docs/style-guide.md

 ## Expectations

-Code you write for assignments submitted via GitHub should adhere to the guidelines outlined below. zyBook activities, challenges, and labs are **not** evaluated based on these guidelines.
+Code written for assignments submitted via GitHub must adhere to the guidelines outlined below. zyBook activities, challenges, and labs are **not** evaluated based on these guidelines, though it is still recommended.

 There is room for minor deviation from the guidelines.
 It is understood that a student may miss an item now and then.
 Sometimes guidelines are broken for other reasons depending on the situation.
 This is fine.
 They are _guidelines_ after all, not laws.
 However, major deviations or continually ignoring guideliness will lead to penalties during grading.